zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: How did that work?
 Was there an announcement?
 Was there discussion?

 **ZMD**: Yeah, there was an announcement.
-We're making a new website for, you know, the Art of Rationality.
+We're making a new website for the Art of Rationality.
 I remember being at a meetup somewhere, and I don't remember the details, but I remember earlier in either late 2008 or early 2009, I was at a meetup, and they were talking about, we're going to make a new rationality website.
 And they mentioned it's going to be called Less Wrong.
 I was like, oh, that's a good name.
 And then a few months later, we had a website.

 **CM**: And how frequent were these meetups?
 Was it just a small group of people in the Bay Area, or were there other people in other parts of the world who were meeting them?